+- (b) Transactions (continued)

-- i) During the year ended June 30, 2019 the Company paid professional fees and disbursements of \$59,892, (year ended June 30, 2018 \$44,678) to Marrelli Support Services Inc., DSA Corporate Services Inc. and DSA Filling Services Limited, together known as the "Marrelli Group", for:
+- i) During the year ended June 30, 2020, the Company paid professional fees and disbursements of \$64,116, (2019 \$59,892) to Marrelli Support Services Inc., DSA Corporate Services Inc., DSA Filling Services Limited and Marrelli Press Release Services Limited, together known as the "The Marrelli Group", for:

 - Carmelo Marrelli, President of Marrelli Group, to act as the Chief Financial Officer ("CFO") of the Company;

 - Bookkeeping services;

-- Regulatory filing services; and
+- Regulatory filing services;

-- Corporate secretarial services.
+- Corporate secretarial services, and

+- Press release services.

 These services were incurred in the normal course of operations for general accounting and financial reporting matters.
-As at June 30, 2019, the Marrelli Group was owed \$11,235 (June 30, 2018 - \$7,700).
+As at June 30, 2020, the Marrelli Group was owed \$19,396 (June 30, 2019 - \$11,235) by the Company, which was included in accounts payable and accrued liabilities.